James Keelaghan: Biography and career

 Keelaghan studied history at the University of Calgary and two of his influences there were Drs.
 Margaret J. Osler and Sheldon Silverman.
 With an international following in Australia and England, Keelaghan plays a wide variety of venues from large festivals and concert halls to intimate folk clubs venues and often invites the audience for a beer after his performance.

 At the 1990 Northern Lights Festival Boréal, Keelaghan and guitarist Oscar Lopez participated in a collaborative workshop exploring the fusion of Celtic and Latin music.
 The duo would later collaborate on two albums, Compadres and ¿Buddy Where You Been?, further exploring that theme.

-In 1994, he won the Juno Award for Roots & Traditional Album of the Year - Solo for My Skies.
+In 1994, he won the Juno Award for Roots & Traditional Album of the Year for My Skies.

 In 2003, Keelaghan won first prize (Folk Category) of the 8th Annual USA Songwriting Competition.

 His song "Cold Missouri Waters" was covered by the band Cry Cry Cry in 1998.
 His songs have also included some by famed folk musicians.
 They include Roy Bailey and Garnet Rogers.

 Frequent guest musicians on his albums include Stephen Fearing and Hugh McMillan of Spirit of the West.
-His latest CD, House of Cards (2009), produced by Keelaghan, is a collection of ten new original songs, some co-written with Karine Polwart, David Francey and others.
-The cd has been receiving critical praise both in Canada and abroad.
+His 2009 CD, House of Cards, produced by Keelaghan, is a collection of ten new original songs, some co-written with Karine Polwart, David Francey and others.
+The album received critical praise both in Canada and abroad.
+His 2022 album Second-Hand includes songs co-written with Catherine MacLellan, Lynn Miles, J.D.
+Edwards, Cara Luft, and Dave Gunning.

-Keelaghan is the Artistic Director of the Summerfolk Music and Crafts Festival in Owen Sound since 2011.
+Since 2011 Keelaghan has been the Artistic Director of the Summerfolk Music and Crafts Festival in Owen Sound.

+In August 2025 Keelaghan taught Songwriting, Storytelling in Song and Performance at the five-day Celtic College in Goderich Ontario.